jackv-murray/lastfm-scrobble-analysis/reproducibility/data_visualisation.md

 You can create a new account  [here](https://public.tableau.com/en-gb/s/#modal-signup) and [explore](https://public.tableau.com/app/discover) some of the community-created dashboards for inspiration.

+> **General notes**
+>
+>The free Tableau Public version doesn't support a direct connection to Big Query, so the final dashboard is taking a snapshot of the data saved as an extract.
+If you were building this in production with the desktop version, you would simply connect to your data warehouse.

 ### Getting started with Tableau
 Tableau has a great learning community and the tool has been available for a long time with plenty of updates over the years introducing new features and optimisations, meaning there's plenty of resources available.